IHCantabria/template.net8.api/CONFIGURATION.md

 ## CONFIGURE SONARQUBE
 	1. Link repository with sonarqube server project.
 	2. Configure PROJECT_KEY y SONAR_TOKEN_KEY in the sonarqube server.
-	3. Create file sonar.ps1 using the template recursosIT/sonarqube/sonarqube-windows-net.ps1
+	3. Create file sonar.ps1 using the template recursosIT/sonarqube/sonarqube-windows-net.ps1, this file will be omitted from the repository.

+## CONFIGURE appsettings.local.json
+	1. Use the file appsettings.local_template.json to configure a local env for the project, this file will be omitted from the repository.

 ## COMPLETE DEPLOY REQUIREMENTS FILE
 	1. Replace {PROJECT_NAME} with the project name value.